Basic feature flag hook

 In order to prevent large PRs or stacked PRs for a feature without polluting the user interface with work-in-progress features, it's useful to have a system allowing to hide unfinished features to most users or progressively rolling new features to some users.
 As of today, this workflow is approximated with a notification dot with the disclaimer "work-in-progress", "almost usable".
 It helps for managing expectations but it still polluting the user interface.

-.
-It takes an array of cookie keys as parameters, if any of those values are set to true in the cookies, the component remains mounted otherwise it triggers unmountComponentAtNode()
+I would like to implement a custom react hook named useFeatureFlag().
+It takes an array of cookie keys as parameters, if any of those values are set to true in the cookies, the component remains mounted otherwise it triggers unmountComponentAtNode().

 It's usually a better practice to unmount a component from a parent but I would like to avoid the pattern where you have to put guards everywhere the component is called.